KZeronimo/OneFlow/README.md

 ## Getting Started
 1. Clone this repo
-2. From a shell prompt run `make-gitconfig.sh` - take a look a the local .gitconfig - to make changes to your global .gitconfig run `make-gitconfig.sh -g`
+2. On *nix run `make-gitconfig.sh` - take a look a the local .gitconfig - to make changes to your global .gitconfig run `make-gitconfig.sh -g`.
+On Windows run `make-gitconfig.ps1` and/or `make-gitconfig.ps1 -g` respectively.

 ## Basic Workflow
 * Initial clone